This post contains affiliate links to products I recommend. Read my full disclosure statement.

 Our last elf writing prompt attempted to tap into something that they know and love.
 My kids are nuts over the Diary of a Wimpy Kid series right now.
 We just finished the second book and they can’t get through them fast enough.
 So I thought a few elf diary writing prompts might be fun, too!

 I created a shorter, more structured prompt for beginning writers, and a more advanced one for older students.
 For “Diary of a ________ Elf”, students choose an adjective and then write a diary entry based upon an elf with that description.
 I didn’t include them here, but my daughter chose “Diary of a Sneaky Elf” and wrote a story about an elf who one night sneaked and ate all the delicious cranberry toothpaste and then blamed it on another elf.
 She loved writing and illustrating this one!

 Memoirs of an Elf is another great book to read when using the “Diary of an Elf” prompt.
 It’s a really cute story that begins on Christmas Eve and tells what happens throughout the day as Santa and his elves prepare for delivering presents.
 Everything goes according to schedule until they realize a family pet has gotten onto Santa’s sleigh.
 They must figure out a way to get the beloved pet home in time for Christmas.

 And finally, here are some adorable elf craft ideas I found on Pinterest that would be so fun to do with any elf theme:

 Updated- Here are a few more adorable elf crafts I’ve spied on Pinterest since I first published this post:

 Are you incorporating elves into you classroom this month?
 If so, I’d love to hear any other elf ideas you’re doing!
-If you’d like to use my elf writing prompts, you can download them by clicking on the picture below.
+If you’d like to use my elf writing prompts, download them by clicking on the picture below.
 Merry Christmas!